BabyKangaroo117/Frugl-APP/LivingDocument.md

 ### Packages, Classes, and Abstraction
 - [__Retrofit__](https://square.github.io/retrofit/)
 - [JUnit](https://junit.org/)
+- Selenium
 ### The Responsibilities of Each Package
 - The Retrofit2 package allows Kotlin to easily make HTTP requests.
 This will be used with REST API structure.
 - JUnit is a testing library that allows for the quick creation and execution of test functions.
 It executes Java and Kotlin Code.
+- Selenium provides webscraping capabilites to collect data

 ### Utility Objects & Testing
 - Sinlgeton utility objects will be used to ensure data being passed between layers is valid at a fundemental level